TJ1B/musicbox/README.md

 TJ1B host a personal channel at bilibili: https://space.bilibili.com/489406226

-Created with assistance of ChatGPT 4.
+Created by using ChatGPT 4.
 The creator is new to coding.
 The webpage is designed for personal use.
 Feel free to make modifications and reuse.